 I did see a few campervans parked at the Sherwin Lakes Trailhead – overall it’s a pretty quiet spot with a bathroom and trashcans so you could spend the night before or after the hike.

-If you’re looking to stay at a private rental instead of camping, check out this list that covers 10 amazing VRBO vacation rentals in Mammoth Lakes, California!
+If you’re looking to stay at a private rental instead of camping, check out this list that covers 10 amazing vacation rentals in Mammoth Lakes, California!

 Other Hikes Nearby